metabase/metabase/docs/faq/general/is-metabase-508-compliant.md

 - We do not yet have a published description of our accessibility and compatibility features.
 - Since Metabase is a React-based web application, it cannot function without scripting (i.e., JavaScript) turned on.

-If you would like to help us address these, please see [our developers' guide][developers-guide].
+If you'd like to help us address these accessibility gaps, please see [our developers' guide][developers-guide].

 [508-accessibility]: https://section508.gov/
 [developers-guide]: /docs/latest/developers-guide.html